kbmin24/minesweeper/README.md

 ## Features
  * a working minesweeper
- * custom board size & # of mines (it's even possible to create a board full of mines!)
+ * custom board size & # of mines

+You should run this program from a shell like cmd or powershell, because this program will immediate close if you lose.